GitManAmine/blog/content/cv/cv-fr.md

 color = "" #color from the theme settings
 +++

 # Hey There!
-I’m Amine Babouri 👋
+I’m Amine  👋

 I am a 20 year old Cloud/DevOps from Lyon, France.
 I enjoy playing the piano 🎹, photography 📸, hiking 🥾⛰️, boxing 🥊, computer science 👨‍💻, and videos games 🎮.